imperial-qore/lsoda-java/README.md

 ```
 More examples of using this calling method can be found in test/odesolver/ITaskAndContinuationTest.java.

-For more detailed description and meaning of these parameters, users can refer to [the orginal LSODE descriptions](https://ntrs.nasa.gov/citations/19940030753).
+For more detailed description and meaning of these parameters, users can refer to javadoc at [this page](https://imperial-qore.github.io/lsoda-java/javadoc/index.html) and [the original LSODE description](https://ntrs.nasa.gov/citations/19940030753).